 The word barnacles seems to be their equivalent of sh* t or bull sh* t as it's sometimes used like "this is a load of barnacles" and "you're full of barnacles", in another example Mr. Krabs had given on ever being able to do something and Spongebob says "Barnacles!" and Mr. Krabs says "Spongebob!" as if he said a very bad word and Spongebob says "Sorry about the foul language, Mr. Krabs".
 This euphemism is actually directly lampshaded by the song "Barnacles" in the music CD "Spongebob On The High Seas," in which Spongebob, Patrick, Sandy, Mr. Krabs, and Plankton flat-out state that it's a euphemism for curse words.
-This goes so far as to break the fourth wall and may even count as a Take That at censorship in general.
+This goes so far as to break the fourth wall and may even count as a Take That! at censorship in general.
 However, the fact that it encourages censorship by use of this euphemism suggests otherwise.
-Still, I can't help but feel the chorus is poking fun at it.

 Chorus: "Barnacles is the way we say what they say we can't say."

 Also in the song, Mr. Krabs says he "kissed his assets goodbye" after losing money in the stock market.

 Plankton has the habit of saying "What the Davy...?" since "Davy Jones's Locker" is portrayed as the series' equivalent of Hell.